Deltares/Veiligheidsrendement/docs/tutorial.md

 After the environment is created we need to activate it: `conda activate vrtool_env`.

 ## Installing the package
-We proceed now by installing the `vrtool` package, for this example we will install the version related to commit `#b8f4d87`:
+We proceed now by installing the `vrtool` package, for this example we will install the version corresponding to the latest tag `v0.0.2`:

 ```
 pip install git+https://github.com/Deltares/Veiligheidsrendement.git@v.0.0.2